faiz-hasan11/MonkeyBreedPredictionWebsite/README.md

 ## Note :memo:

-2 Files has not been uploaded on GitHub Due to their large size.
+2 Files has not been uploaded on GitHub Due to their large size.These Files Are =>
-- Fork this repository;
+- Model;
-- Create a branch with your feature: `git checkout -b my-feature`;
+- Tensorflow Dependency;
 - Commit your changes: `git commit -m 'feat: my new feature'`;
 - Push to your branch: `git push origin my-feature`.